England boasts some incredible National Trails – each network path is uniquely spectacular with diverse and beautiful landscapes.

 The trail of Cleveland Way starting in the market town of Helmsley falls across the ancient and beautiful moorland of the North York Moors National Park.

 This trail extends to the coast of the Saltburn-by-the-Sea and leads into the North Yorkshire coast into the inland of the Filey.
 The National trail also runs through the popular village of Robin Hood’s Bay leaves to meet the famous seaside resorts of Whitby and Scarborough.
+Walking is wonderful for your winter wellbeing, on those rare bright sunny winter days anyway!

 Love Yorkshire?
 See how high you can score on this Yorkshire Quiz!